seanshnkim/seanshnkim.github.io/_posts/2024-01-07-Comparing-Priority-Queue-in-Python-and-in-CPP.md

 | `heapq.heappush(hq, n)` | `hq.push(n);`                                       |
 | `n = heapq.heappop(hq)` | `int n = hq.top(); hq.pop();`                       |

+### Reference to sample code
-For the sample code, here is the problem:
+The sample code is from:

 > There are two sorted piles of number cards.
 If the number of cards in each pile is A and B, then it usually takes A+B comparisons to merge the two piles into one.
 For example, 50 comparisons are needed to merge a pile of 20 number cards and a pile of 30 number cards.
 >